loop-payments/prisma-lint/README.md

 > yarn prisma-lint path/to/schema.prisma
 ```

 The arguments can be globs, directories, or file paths.
 The default path is `prisma/schema.prisma`.
+Run `yarn prisma-lint --help` for all options.

 ## Configuration